sunits/Reverberated_WSJ_2MIX/README.md

 ## Instructions

 Run ``` ./create_corrupted_speech.sh --stage 0 --wsj_data_path  wsj_path --chime5_wav_base chime_path --dihard_sad_label_path dihard_path --dest save_path```
+* wsj_path :  Path to precomputed wsj-2mix dataset.
+Should contain the folder 2speakers/wav16k/
+* chime_path : Path to chime-5 dataset.
+Should contain the folders train, dev and eval
+* dihard_path : Path to dihard labels.
+Should contain ```*.lab``` files for the train and dev set

 ## Output Data
 Creates the following sub-folders in each of tr, tt and cv folders: